 We recognize that small businesses may not have the marketing and business development staff that medium to large businesses are able to maintain.
 We offer the following general suggestions for consideration as you develop and implement your marking strategy with DHS small business specialists.

-Review the corresponding DHS Directorate and other available organizational and mission/operational information on the web and from other available sources.
-For example, review the information at the Department Subcomponents and Agencies section of the DHS Website and the links in the first column (Operating element/Address) of the Small Business Points of Contact Document.
+Before contacting the small business specialist you should review the corresponding DHS Components and other available organizational and mission/operational information on www.dhs.gov and from other available sources including the links in the Operating Element/Address column of the Small Business Specialist Points of Contact list.

 - The second segment should provide the firm’s core competencies/capabilities and any unique performance factors.
-The information should be framed around the specific DHS organization/program office the firm is marketing.
+The information should be framed around the specific DHS organization/program office the firm is marketing to.
 For example, if the firm is marketing to the U.S. Secret Service (USSS), it should review the organizational and mission information on the USSS Business Opportunities website, the current Fiscal Year Procurement Forecast and FedBizOpps opportunities, and then demonstrate how the firm’s capabilities will address the specific or general needs of the USSS.

 - The third segment should provide the firm’s DHS related past performance and provide any relevant past performance contracts and references.
 If the firm does not have any direct DHS prime or subcontracting past performance, it should review other past performance and establish relevancy to DHS.
 For example, state or local government, private sector experience or other government agencies.